Canon 2000D vs 5DS

 Studio photographers will appreciate that the Canon 5DS (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 2000D and the 5DS are recent models that feature in their makers' current product line-up.
+Both the 2000D and the 5DS are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the 5DS does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 2000D vs 5DS